Howard Stern television shows: The Howard Stern Radio Show

 The Howard Stern Radio Show is an American late-night television series that ran on Saturday nights in syndication (mostly on CBS-affiliated stations) from August 22, 1998, to May 19, 2001.
 Although the show was syndicated it was largely sold to CBS affiliates, with only a handful of other stations airing it; it was in fact syndicated by CBS' in-house distribution firm of the time, Eyemark Entertainment, which was previously Group W Productions prior to the CBS-Westinghouse merger of 1995; after 2000, Eyemark was merged into the newly acquired by CBS King World.
-Most of CBS' stations, including those in rural areas, did not pick the show up.
+Most of CBS' stations, including those in rural areas, did not pick up the show.
 It ran for a total of three seasons including 84 episodes.
 The show featured taped highlights of The Howard Stern Show, in a similar format seen in Howard Stern, the half-hour show that was broadcast on E! from 1994 to 2005.
 The Howard Stern Radio Show also included new segments such as animations of song parodies and exclusive behind the scenes footage.

 The show was intended to compete with Saturday Night Live on NBC.

-Howard Stern on Demand/Howard TV
+Howard Stern on Demand/Howard TV & SiriusXM Video

 In January 2006, Howard TV was launched as an on-demand pay television service, to coincide with the beginning of his 5-year contract with Sirius XM Radio, and his new 5-year contract in 2011.
 It covered the daily happenings of Stern's radio show, as well as providing original programming and footage from the E! show.

 Howard TV was owned and operated by In Demand.
 There were no content restrictions applied to Howard TV as a pay-per-view service.

 On September 16, 2013, Stern and In Demand announced that the Howard TV contract would not be renewed, and the service would end in December.

-Howard 360
+Howard 360 Announcement & SiriusXM Video

-Following the cancelation of Howard TV in 2013, speculation of idea began to arise regarding Stern's future in television; future ideas mentioned include his own online streaming service, a return to cable, the creation of an exclusive cable network, and partnering with an already-existing online streaming service.
+Following the cancelation of Howard TV in 2013, speculation of Stern's future in television began to arise, including his own online streaming service, a return to cable, the creation of an exclusive cable network, and partnering with an already-existing online streaming service.
 On December 15, 2015, speculations were confirmed and an upcoming video streaming service was announced by Stern directly.
-The service, to be called "Howard 360" by Whalerock Industries, was never fully realized.
-Sirius XM now has video rights to Stern's content under their current contract, and makes available video content from the show through its website and app for its subscribers.
+The service, to be called "Howard 360" by Whalerock Industries, was never fully realized, though.
+Sirius XM now has video rights to Stern's content under their current contract, and makes available video content from the show through its website and app for its subscribers, and on the Howard Stern Show’s YouTube channel.